tidbcloud/task-tracker/README.md

   Congratulations on successfully creating your first POST /todos endpoint!
   Now, let's leverage this knowledge to create the remaining endpoints.
 2. `GET /todos`

-   The GET todos endpoint will retrieve all tasks stored in our todos table.
+    The GET /todos endpoint will retrieve all tasks stored in our todos table.
 - **Configure Endpoint Properties**
   Under the ‘Properties’ tab,
   Enter the `Path` as "**/todos**".